-For enforcement of an EU or Lugano Convention judgment, it must involve an original, certified or otherwise authenticated written decision or order (which may need to be translated into Irish or, more usually, English) which is final and conclusive with regard to the subject matter of the dispute.
+For the enforcement of an EU Member State judgment to which EC Regulation 44/2001 applies, a declaration of enforceability is required for the enforcement of such judgments, in respect of which an application must be made to the High Court (known as the exequatur procedure).
+To pursue an application for enforcement of such a judgment, or a judgment to which the Lugano Convention applies, an original, certified or otherwise authenticated written decision or order (which may need to be translated into Irish or, more usually, English) which is final and conclusive with regard to the subject matter of the dispute is required.
 Finality in that context means final by reference to the court which pronounced it.
 It does not matter that it may be subject to an appeal, albeit that recognition and enforcement proceedings may be stayed by the High Court in the event that an appeal is lodged.

-For foreign arbitral awards, the award must be in writing and be signed by the arbitrator or arbitrators.
+For enforcement of foreign arbitral awards, the award must be in writing and be signed by the arbitrator or arbitrators.
 In arbitral proceedings with more than one arbitrator, the signatures of the majority of the tribunal will suffice, so long as the reason for any omitted signature is set out.
 The award should also state its date and the place of arbitration.